 To determine which variables affected the spatial distribution of hyena roadkills, we analyzed the determinants of the number of carcasses per unit length of road using a generalized linear model (GLM).
 We considered roads and tracks for which it was likely that we would receive reports of a carcass.
 We divided roads and tracks into 2.5km long segments (Fig. 1h).
 End segments shorter than 2km (representing 10.6% of the length of roads and tracks considered) were excluded.
 (Fig. 1b, c).
-The number of carcasses found per segment was used as the response variable for the GLM (in total there were 69 carcasses with GPS coordinates included in this analysis).
+The number of carcasses found per segment was used as the response variable for the GLM.
+In total there were 69 carcasses with GPS coordinates included in this analysis.
 To account for overdispersion, we fitted a negative binomial model.
-The variables used as predictors were i) the type of road (RoadType, main roads and tracks as previously defined), ii) the distance between the midpoint of each segment and the closest amenity (DistanceAmenity), iii) the distance between the midpoint of each segment and the closest river or water body (DistanceWater, it should be noted that seasonal streams are included in our spatial dataset, meaning that we actually considered the distance to the closest riverine vegetation, potentially associated with water; since hyenas were found to favor this habitat in the MMR (Kolowski & Holekamp 2009), we did not restrict our dataset to perennial rivers; and iv) the percentage of woodland cover in a 1km wide buffer (500m on each side) along the road (Woodland).
-We tested the significance of the predictors using the likelihood ratio test (test statistic abbreviated as G) to compare the full model with models with one less predictor.
-Model assumptions were verified by inspecting the model’s residuals.
+The variables used as predictors were i) the type of road (RoadType, main roads and tracks as previously defined), ii) the distance between the midpoint of each segment and the closest amenity (DistanceAmenity), iii) the distance between the midpoint of each segment and the closest riverine vegetation, which may indicate a seasonal river or a permanent water body (DistanceWater); and iv) the percentage of woodland cover in a 1km wide buffer (500m on each side) along the road (Woodland).
+We tested the significance of the predictors using the likelihood ratio test (test statistic abbreviated as G) to compare the full model with reduced models.
+Model assumptions were verified by inspecting model residuals.

-To test for a potential temporal pattern related to the migratory herds, we defined two time intervals, corresponding respectively to the period during which the migratory herds are located in the short grass plains in the south-east (December 20 through May 10), and in their dry season refuge in the north and the MMR (August through October) (Hopcraft et al. 2015).
-Although we defined these periods based on the location of the migratory herds, we sometime refer to them as ‘seasons’ for simplicity, as the period during which the wildebeest are in the south-east (respectively north & MMR) broadly corresponds to the wet season (respectively dry season).
-We compared the distribution of carcasses of adults and subadults found over these two periods (n = 54) to the expected uniform distribution using a binomial test.
-We excluded the year 2020 as it was incomplete.
+To test for a potential temporal pattern in relation to the movements of migratory herds, we defined two time intervals.
+These corresponded to the period during which the migratory herds are located in the short-grass plains in the southeast (December through May), and in their dry season refuge in the north and the MMR (August through October) (Hopcraft et al. 2015).
+Although we defined these periods based on the location of the migratory herds, we sometime refer to them as ‘seasons’ for simplicity, as the periods during which the wildebeest are in the southeast or in the north broadly correspond to the wet and dry seasons, respectively.
+We compared the distribution of carcasses of adults and subadults found during these two periods (n = 54) to the expected uniform distribution using a binomial test.
+For this comparison, we excluded the year 2020 as records terminated in March.

-To determine whether roadkill locations shifted during the year in a similar pattern as migratory herds (i.e. spatiotemporal analysis), we tested for differences in median latitude and longitude of carcasses across the two periods described in the previous paragraph, using a Wilcoxon test.
-The year 2020 was included as the analysis was not affected by the year incompleteness.
-We only included carcasses of adults or subadults found during the aforementioned periods and positioned by GPS coordinates (n = 52).
+To determine whether there was a spatial shift in the roadkill locations during the year following the location of the migratory herds (the spatiotemporal analysis), we tested for differences in median latitude and longitude of carcasses across the two periods described in the previous paragraph using a Wilcoxon test.
+The year 2020 was included as this analysis was not affected by the termination of records.
+We only included carcasses of adults or subadults found during the aforementioned periods and located by GPS coordinates (n = 52).